Supporting Students Today,

 With your support, the D54 Foundation also awards about $40,000 a year in grants to students from financially struggling families so they can participate in extracurricular activities.

 The Foundation also funds Science, Technology, Engineering and Math (STEM) enrichment programs at District 54 schools so all students have the opportunity to become innovators, practice collaboration and be prepared for exciting opportunities in their futures.
 In the past, generous donations from individuals and corporations such as Motorola, Comcast and Sensata have funded Rube Goldberg competitions; Girls in Engineering, Math and Science programs (also known as GEMS Clubs); rocketry programs and other STEM initiatives.

 Over the past two years, the D54 Foundation has allocated $60,000 to go toward supporting District 54 students and families through the district’s five food pantries.
-Prior to COVID-19 pandemic the district’s food pantries serviced 10-20 families per month.
-They are currently serving 50-75 families per month.
+Prior to COVID-19 pandemic, each of the district’s 5 food pantries serviced 10-20 families per month.
+They are each currently serving 100 families per month on average.
 This money helps the pantry purchase the most needed items in bulk, to provide a more consistent offering to families.